 Share class structure - A company may want to retain a certain share class structure.
-Each jurisdiction has its own requirements for different class structures and there may be a listing regime tailored for technology companies in certain jurisdictions.
+Each jurisdiction has its own requirements for different class structures and there may be a listing regime tailored for biotech and pharma companies in certain jurisdictions.